New synthesis models of consistent extragalactic background light over cosmic time: Emissivity

 Note that with these normalization factors (see $B_1$) along with the $S_k$, the type-2 QSO SED has been scaled with type-1 QSO emissivity.
 The form of type-2 QSO SED has been adopted from \citet{Sazonov04} which we modified with different normalizations and a very high-energy part that reproduces the $z=0$ X-ray and $\gamma$-ray background measurements up to TeV energies (see Section~\ref{sec4.3} and Fig.~\ref{figA3}).
 Our type-2 QSO SED even includes $\gamma$-ray emission, therefore it serves as a combination of all high-energy emitting type of QSOs.

 Note that, for GeV $\gamma$-rays our constructed SED is not the intrinsic SED because we ignored the effect of the EBL on their propagation.
 These $\gamma$-ray photons while traveling through the IGM get annihilated upon collision with the EBL photons via electron-positron pair-production.
 This phenomena provides an effective optical depth $\tau_{\gamma}(\nu, z)$ for $\gamma$-rays which were emitted at redshift $z$ with frequency $\nu (1+z)$ and observed on earth with frequency $\nu$.
 Therefore, in our formalism the intrinsic (rest-frame) SED of $\gamma$-ray blazars at redshift $z$ should be $k^{\rm Q2}_{\nu} e^{\tau_{\gamma}(\nu (1+z), z)}$.
 In Appendix~\ref{app.gamma_tau}, we provide the values of $\tau_{\gamma}(\nu, z)$ from our EBL models which are mostly dominated by photons having energy lower than 10 eV and therefore insensitive to the value of assumed $\alpha$ or the QSO emissivity.
+Although we choose this parametric SED approach over standard X-ray population synthesis models, in Appendix~\ref{x-ray_emissivity} we show that this approach reproduces soft and hard X-ray emissivity and its redshift evolution reasonably well.

 In the right-hand panel of Fig.~\ref{fig1}, we show our full composite QSO SED which is an addition of $k^{\rm Q1}_{\nu}$ and $k^{\rm Q2}_{\nu}$ obtained for $\alpha=-1.8$.
 To obtain the QSO emissivity at $z=0$ the full SED is normalized to the $\epsilon^Q_{\nu_{1000}}$ at $z=0$.
 As shown in the figure, the type-1 QSOs contribute mainly at $E<2$ keV, type-2 QSOs at $E>2$ keV till MeV and blazars at higher energies.
 At \hi~and \heii~ionizing energies, contribution from type-2 QSOs is extremely small.
 Therefore, 912 \AA~emissivity from all QSOs can be effectively written as